2.13.13 Love Apple Curry

 Serve as a main dish with plenty of rice (I like brown basmati), and a stir-fry of greens in coconut oil.

-After 3-4 hours of hanging/drainage, take the curds out and divide them into two balls.
-Flatten and mold these into two 4"x4" squares with your hands and wrap them separately in cheesecloth.
-Stack them on top of each other on a baking sheet and find a heavy pot lid or can to weight them down.
-Let them drain for another 3-4 hours, pouring off (and saving) any whey that drains onto the baking sheet.
-At this point, the paneer will be a firm, dry cake that is ready to eat.
-You can also wrap it in saran and refrigerate for up to a week.
+After 4-5 hours of hanging/drainage, take the curds out and divide them into two balls.
+Flatten and mold these into rectangles with your hands; the paneer should hold together easily.
+If it's still quite loose, wrap in cheesecloth, stack on a plate and weight with something heavy like a can of tomatoes.
+Allow to drain for another hour or two.
+At this point, the paneer should be a firm, dry cake that is ready to eat.
+You can also wrap it in saran and refrigerate it for up to a week.

 BACK TO LIST